 Long residential leases

-The Trust’s approach may change from time to time so please always check with us before taking major decisions on things dealt with in this note.
+The Trust’s approach may change from time to time so please always check with us before taking major decisions on things dealt with in this article.

 If your legal advisor considers you do have a legal right to an extension and you want to take advantage of such a right then your legal advisor should write to the Trust’s legal team at: